cloudzfy/pychallenge/README.md

 * **Level 12** [dealing evil](http://huge:file@www.pythonchallenge.com/pc/return/evil.html)

-  * Clue is hided in the image.
+  * Clue is hidden in the names of images.
 Since it is `evil1.jpg`, how about `evil2.jpg`, `evil3.jpg`, or even `evil4.jpg`.
 Not all the image file are image format.
 Do the file partition just like dealing with the cards.
-  * Hint: Bert is evil! go back!

 * **Level 13** [call him](http://huge:file@www.pythonchallenge.com/pc/return/disproportional.html)